apache/arrow/docs/source/format/CanonicalExtensions.rst

 =============

-Bool8 represents a boolean value using 1 byte (8 bits) to store each value instead of only 1 bit as in the native Arrow Boolean type.
-Although less compact that the native representation, Bool8 may have better zero-copy compatibility with various systems that also store booleans using 1 byte.
+Bool8 represents a boolean value using 1 byte (8 bits) to store each value instead of only 1 bit as in the original Arrow Boolean type.
+Although less compact than the original representation, Bool8 may have better zero-copy compatibility with various systems that also store booleans using 1 byte.

 * Extension name: ``arrow.bool8``.